 - The person holds an approved or former approved early childhood teaching qualification, or equivalent, as listed on the ACECQA website.
 For more information, see

-- - has Australian teacher registration or accreditation
+- has Australian teacher registration (or ‘accreditation’ in New South Wales); and

-- holds an approved diploma level or higher education and care qualification.
+- has approved diploma level or higher education and care qualification.

 Counting the early childhood teacher in the diploma level qualified educator to child ratios